tomlepaine/jobber/README.md

 # jobber
 Python utility for scheduling many jobs to run in sequence.

-The library relies on redis and yaml.
+Dependences:
+- redis
+- yaml

 The framework has five parts.
 - A redis server through which everything communicates.